thelia/thelia.github.io/documentation/form/template.md

 ##Display errors

-If your form contain error, it automatically display the value already send by the user and can display a message for each fields containing errors.
+If your form contains some errors, it automatically display the value already sent by the user and can display a message for each fields containing errors.
 The *{form_field_error}* is used and it works like the *{form_field}* block.
 You can call it outside the *{form_field}* block :

 ```smarty